 The sun was barely over the horizon when I arrived at the PennDOT building at the western edge of Lewistown.
 The cool morning air, mixed with the warmth of the early morning sun, was deceiving – the forecast for the day held the promise of thunderstorms.
 I stepped out of the vehicle and walked over to the two historical markers along Business Route 522.
 One of them was the familiar blue state historical markers while the other was a much earlier version consisting of a plaque set on a concrete base.
 Both markers recalled an event that happened nearby during the summer of 1756, the destruction of Fort Granville.

-This would be the start of a violent period of time known as Pontiac’s War, also called Pontiac’s Rebellion.
 The Pennsylvania frontier ran red with the blood as the Delaware attacked those who settled there.
 Sadly, their victims were often people who had been on friendly terms with the Delaware.